Chorus-ACE/Greatdori/Greatdori/Documents/en.lproj/Privacy.md

 including App settings, IP address, and contents you view and search for.
 This kind of data isn’t linked to you.

+## Advertisements
+Greatdori! will not sell your privacy data in any way, and will not use your data for commercial use.
+Greatdori! will not give your information to advertizer, and will not provide any personaled advertizements.

 ## Notifications
 You can enable notifications in the Greatdori!
 App manually.
 If you choose to enable notifications, we will collect a device identifier for pushing notifications.